lewagon/dotfiles/03-AR-Database/03-ActiveRecord-Basics/04-Seed-API/README.md

 ## Specs

-Open the `db/seeds.rb` file and write some code to insert **10** posts(not **100**, otherwise they may ban us from using the API...), retrieveing data from the HackerNews API.
+Open the `db/seeds.rb` file and write some code to insert **10** posts (**NOT 100**, otherwise they may ban us from using the API...), retrieveing data from the HackerNews API.

 You can call the API endpoint [https://hacker-news.firebaseio.com/v0/topstories.json](https://hacker-news.firebaseio.com/v0/topstories.json).
 It will give you an array of the latest 100 post ids.
-Then, for the first ten (not hundred!) ids, you have to call the API to retrieve the details of a post.
+Then, for the first ten (NOT hundred!) ids, you have to call the API to retrieve the details of a post.

 As an example, if you want details about the post `8863`, you have to call